-The APA Adoption Center assists dogs, cats and other pets such as gerbils or rabbits – we do not shelter wildlife.
+The APA Adoption Center assists dogs, cats and other pets such as guinea pigs or bunnies.
+We do not shelter wildlife.
 We are happy to make referrals to appropriate agencies and organizations.

 Our mission is limited to working with animals that are brought to us for placement in new homes.
 We simply don’t have the resources to come out to rescue animals in distress.
 If you are concerned about a stray or other animal, please call your local animal control office.
 You may also report suspected abuse or neglect to the Humane Society of Missouri at 314.647.4400, which does have a rescue service.

-We take in over 3,000 animals annually.
-Between our veterinary clinic and shelter, we handle nearly 10,000 animals each year.
+We take in over 4,000 animals annually.
+Between our veterinary clinic and shelter, we handle more than 10,000 animals each year.
 Our daily numbers vary due to the season, but we can house around 300 animals at one time.

 It costs a great deal of money to shelter, feed and take care of the animals.
 Some of them require veterinary care before they can be adopted.
-We also believe people tend to value items more if they have invested something in them.
-We want adopters to realize that adopting a companion animal will be an ongoing expense.
-We estimate that with proper vet care, a nutritious diet, and general care, it costs up to $500.00 a year to keep a companion animal.
+Adopting a companion animal will be an ongoing expense.
+We estimate that with proper vet care, a nutritious diet, and general care, it costs up to $500.00 a year to keep a pet.

-Our adoption fee includes medical screening by our vet tech, microchipping, spaying or neutering, some medications (such as vaccinations, worming, and flea and tick preventatives, and any necessary medications.
+Our adoption fee includes an exam, microchip, spaying or neutering, vaccinations, deworming, flea and tick preventatives, and any necessary medications.
 We also do a heartworm test on dogs and FIV/Felv test on cats.
 Each adoption also includes 30 days of pet insurance.
 Overall, we estimate our fees cover only about 25% of the combined cost of these medical expenses and the care of the animal while it’s waiting for its new family.

 The problems of illness exist in any facility with multiple animals, including shelters, pet stores and breeders.
 In fact, every time you take your puppy or kitten to the veterinarian, obedience school or the park, it can be exposed to a number of diseases.
 We encourage all pet owners to be extremely careful when considering the health of their pet and to maintain current immunizations and medical records.
 The stress of being held in a shelter environment can unquestionably reduce an animal’s immunity to disease.

-Our animals are surrendered to the APA Adoption Center from many sources, and we can never be certain of the health care they received before arriving at the shelter.
+Animals are surrendered to the APA Adoption Center from many sources, and we can never be certain of the health care they received before arriving at the shelter.
 This is why we try to determine an animal’s health at the first evaluation and continue to monitor its well-being while it stays with us.
-Our team of experienced veterinarians and technicians screen the animals and administer necessary medical care.
+Our team of experienced veterinarians and technicians screen the animals and administer necessary medical care and vaccinations.

-Health concerns are also the reason we offer high-quality pet food to our animals.
+Health concerns are also the reason we offer high-quality Purina pet food to our animals.
 These foods tend to keep animals healthier and put less stress on their systems.
-We offer a two-week limited health care guarantee upon adoption to assist in covering coughs or colds that may appear.

 Every adoptable pet finds a home no matter how long it takes.
 We have no pre-determined time limit for how long we will hold an animal while we try to place it in a good home.
 Some highly adoptable breeds or cute kittens and puppies will be adopted almost immediately after arriving at the shelter.
-Other animals, particularly older ones, have stays as long as a year before finding the right family.
+Other animals, particularly older ones, have slightly longer stays before finding the right family.
 Fortunately, most animals remain at the shelter for less than one week.

-There are times, most often for reasons of health or behavior, that some animals must be humanely euthanized.
+There are times, for reasons of health or behavior, that some animals must be humanely euthanized.
 We euthanize animals in the same manner that your vet would use if you were faced with the difficult decision to put your family pet to sleep.
-We administer an I.V. injection of sodium pentobarbital.
-As a result of the “overdose”, the animal drifts out of consciousness.
-(If an owner requests the ashes of a special pet be returned to them, the animal is cremated individually for a modest fee to cover expense.)

 No. Adoptable animals are available only by coming to the shelter.
 Maintaining such a list and notifying people would take staff time away from working with adopters in the shelter.
 It could also cause missed matches for the animal.
 If we held an animal for you and you chose not to adopt, we might miss opportunities for a match with someone who had come to the shelter while the animal was unavailable.